TimeMaster18/Project-Rechained/README.md

 - Play with Max
 - Choose traps and gear
 - Choose your skin and your dye
+- Choose Guardians
 - New extra difficulties for every map
 - New Mods:
 - - Remove Trap Cap
 - - Edit the starting coin
 - - God Mode
 - Automatic file backups
-- Reset configuration button
+- Reset configuration button and config saves

-- More coming soon
+### Coming Next
+- Trap Tiers
+- Play with other starter heroes like Gabriella and Smolder
+- Save multiple loadouts

+### Known Problems
+- Hero HP doesn't scale as expected
+- UI of the launcher is lacking